 Do you remember way back to the first of the year, when we shared how we made our stump tables???
 Here is the link if you need a refresher or you want to make one yourself, DIY stump table.
 Anyways, when we first made the stumps one of us wanted legs (ME…) and another person did not.
 I let him win and we did not put legs on the stumps.
 But the other day our son poured dishwasher soap on the stump, yes it happened, maybe we should put doors on the kitchen cabinets… And because it got on the carpet we needed to move the stumps to clean.
 After moving the stump, we realized that the smell from the tung oil was making the carpet smell because there was no circulation under there.

-Which beings us to today’s post about adding feet to our stump tables.
+Which brings us to today’s post about adding feet to our stump tables.

 We wanted something that matched with the style of the stumps and something that could hold the weight.
-We debated on adding some steel casters, like these.
-But in the end did not want them to roll around.
-So after looking at other options and not finding anything metal that was 2″, I decided to try metal pipe.
+We debated on adding some steel casters but in the end, did not want them to roll around.
+So after looking at other options and not finding anything metal that was 2″, I decided to try a metal pipe.
 The ones that people use to make industrial shelves.
 And this is how easy it was to create an industrial furniture leg.

 After I vacuumed all the wood shavings and then attached the screws in place.

 Turn the stump table back around and you have some cheap furniture legs.
 We really like that the legs bring the stumps slightly off the ground.
 What do you think?

 I have some more plans with this type of pipe fittings and I can not wait to start the project.
 But I still need to finish the kitchen first…